 Will the Big Room Building be renovated?

 The challenges of our facilities have been longstanding.
 Improvements are long overdue.
-Our pending 50th anniversary inspired us to look back, as well as forward.
+Our 50th anniversary inspired us to look back, as well as forward.
 In so doing, the Board resolved that for our proud legacy to continue, we must address our physical plant needs immediately.

-Do other independent schools have capital campaigns?
+Do other independent schools have special campaigns?